 - if you do not keep your land in Good Agricultural and Environmental Condition (GAEC) - if you do not keep to the Statutory Management Requirements (SMR), which include the animal identification regulations More information can be found in our Cross Compliance section.

 Penalties for using banned substances We may exclude you from the scheme for a year if we find:

 - that you have used banned substances (for example, hormones) on your animals or we find these substances on your premises - we find residues of substances in your animals (for example, medicines) which you have used illegally, or we find these substances stored illegally on your premises If we exclude you from the scheme for using banned substances and you repeat this offence, we may exclude you for up to five years.
 If you prevent us from inspecting your holding or taking samples to check for banned substances, we may exclude you from the scheme.
-Returning your Single Application Form late If we receive your Single Application after the deadline we will reduce your payment.
+Returning your Single Application Form (SAF) late If we receive your Single Application Form after the deadline we will reduce your payment.
 You can find out more about the Single Application Form and how to complete it online below.
 Using our online service is the quickest and easiest way to submit your form each year.
 Single Application Form Declarations and undertakings You must read the declarations and undertakings at section three of your claim form carefully before you sign the form.
-Payments General We can pay you in sterling or euros.
-We will pay you in sterling unless you tell us on your Single Application Form to pay you in euros.
+Payments General For scheme years 2015 to 2019, a choice of currency between sterling and euros was available to businesses claiming Direct Payments.
+From scheme year 2020 we will only pay you in sterling.
 We will make payments to your business' nominated bank account using BACS.
 We can only pay into a United Kingdom bank account held in the name of the business.
 You must provide your business bank account details to allow us to pay you.
 Payments by BACS If we already hold bank account details for your business we will use those.
 If you want to change your bank account details, or provide them for the first time, you need to fill in and return the form below.
 A paper copy of this form is also available from your local area office.
-Please keep your BACS details up to date to avoid payment delays. - PF03 Register your bank details form sterling - PF04 Register your bank details form euros Payment rates The payment rate for eligible animals is not fixed.
-The rate will vary each year depending on the total number of eligible animals claimed in the calendar year.
-We pay a flat rate for each eligible animal.
-The rate for 2017 was €70.67 per eligible ewe hogg Payments in sterling will depend on the exchange rate in force at the time.
-Financial Discipline If the overall European Union budget for market support measures and direct payments is in danger of being exceeded, there is a mechanism (Financial Discipline) which reduces payments being made across all European Union member states.
-This provision is designed to protect European Union taxpayers from budget increases.
-If we are required to implement the Financial Discipline, we will provide further information with your payment.
+Please keep your BACS details up to date to avoid payment delays.
+PF03 - Register your bank details form - sterling Payment rates We pay a flat rate for each eligible animal.
+The yearly rates will be set once the total number of eligible animals claimed is known, usually around April.
 Our targets We can only process your claim if you fill it in correctly and include all the documents we need to support it.
 We aim to: